Digital product development guide

 The work is typically split into a hierarchy of goals to be achieved.
 The naming conventions vary, but they can be e.g. milestones > epics > tasks.

 A sprint has a predefined set of outputs that should be achieved and related tasks.
 There can also be several concurrently ongoing sprints in a project.
-The sprint plans with associated timetables are the high level project plan.
+The sprint plans with associated timetables form the high level project plan.

 Kick-off meeting